Frugal Living: The Ultimate Guide To Save Money In 2022

 - Grab all the senior discounts by asking around in shops if they have something for you.

-- Have a fund for healthcare costs; avoid not being able to pay your medical bills.
+- Have a fund for healthcare costs.

 - Pay yourself to help you stick to a budget and avoid reckless spending.